Emotional-Text-to-Speech/dl-for-emo-tts/README.md

   - **Start the fine-tuning steps with a lower learning rate**: Pre-training was done at 0.002, so we decided to do fine-tuning with 2e-5.
 Note that the code also implemented alleaning learning rate strategy, where learning rate was reduced after few steps.
 We did not change it as it had given good results at pre-training.
   - **Changing the optimizer from Adam to SGD**: Because the number of samples used for fine-tuning were less, and SGD has been known to generalise better for a smaller sample size, we decided to do this.
   - **Freezing the Encoder of the Tacotron while fine-tuning**: We thought of this because the main purposed of the encoder is to convert the text to a latent space.
 Since LJ Speech had a better vocabulary either way, we did not feel the need to re-train this component of the model over RAVDESS' much inferior voabulary size.

+#### Reproducibility and further details

+- For the code in this experiment, we forked and worked with [@r9y9](https://github.com/r9y9)'s awesome repository: [https://github.com/r9y9/tacotron_pytorch](https://github.com/r9y9/tacotron_pytorch)
+- Our own fork for the same repository was used for all experiments, since later on we made some changes to the training procedure.
+- Instructions to set this code up are available in [@r9y9's README](https://github.com/r9y9/tacotron_pytorch/blob/master/README.md)
+- For more details about our results, you can take a look at our slides: [\[slides\]]()
+- For reproducing our results, you can use our trained models for this experiment, and use the [`Test Tacotron.ipynb`](https://github.com/r9y9/tacotron_pytorch/blob/master/notebooks/Test%20Tacotron.ipynb), to generate your own audio files.

 ### :x: Approach 2: Using a smaller learning rate for fine-tuning

 In this approach, we repeated [Approach 1](#x-approach-1-fine-tuning-a-vanilla-tacotron-model-on-ravdess-that-was-pre-trained-on-lj-speech), but this time, while commencing the fine-tuning, we stuck with a smaller learning rate of **2e-5** as compared to the previous learning rate of **2e-3**.
 We did not make any other changes to the code or hyperparameters.

+#### Motivation

+- Again, uptil this point, we had not discovered any new, larger corpus for Emotional Speech.
+Hence, we were stuck with RAVDESS again.
+- Drawing from the previous experiment, we wanted to see if the effect of the pre-trained Tacotron model, forgetting its weights could be mitigated by reducing the effect of the new gradients that are used for update during fine-tuning.
+- To verify this, we reduced the learning rate of the model from **2e-3** to **2e-5**.

+#### Observations

+- We did not observe any pattern, or any improvements as such in the initial iterations of fine-tuning (after 1k, 3k and 5k iterations).
+- Simply changing the initial learning rate, did not seem to have any effect on the training process.